 The meaning of etiquette, from Old French meaning tag or label, shifted meaning by 1750 to define a list of ceremonial observances of a royal court, and then to mean a code of polite manners.
 Manners is often used interchangeably with etiquette, though manners refers more often to prevailing, and perhaps not so polite, customs and habits of a given people in a given place.
 Etiquette, on the other hand, is a formalized system of human behaviors considered polite, more often than not recorded and taught in a variety of ways to ensure civility.
 Both prescriptive and descriptive, etiquette and manners reveal much of how a given people in a given place and time order themselves and their world.
 Examining what is considered polite allows us to understand and connect the individual’s sense of self, human relationships, and society itself.

-As Americans shifted from being subjects to being citizens, they keenly debated what system would replace traditional social conventions based on rank and deference.
+As Americans shifted from being subjects to being citizens, they candidly debated what system would replace traditional social conventions based on rank and deference.
 On the one (gloved) hand, George Washington (1732-1799) brought to the office of the president the social behaviors expected of Virginia gentry.
-Prescribed calling hours and weekly levees (at which First Lady Martha Washington [1731-1802] was seated on a raised platform) lent a formality and efficiency to Washington’s public duties.
+Prescribed calling hours and weekly levees (at which First Lady Martha Washington [1731-1802] was seated on a raised platform) lent a formality and efficiency to the president’s public duties.
 Washington chose tablewares and furniture that evinced republican simplicity but still could impress foreign ambassadors and other dignitaries.
 Still, the Washingtons’ levees were criticized as monarchical and anti-republican, antithetical to the egalitarianism of the new Republic.

-On the other (ungloved) hand, when Washington’s Secretary of State Thomas Jefferson (1743-1826) became president in 1801, he met with criticism for being too egalitarian.
+On the other (ungloved) hand, when Washington’s Secretary of State Thomas Jefferson (1743-1826) became president in 1801, he was lauded for and met with criticism for being too egalitarian.
 One supporter, during the contentious election of 1800, asked “Ought we to follow the fashions and follies of old corrupt courts?
-Are we not a young Republic? … It is … to be hoped, that the next President will discontinue ridiculous levees, squaring the heal and toe and bowing like a country dancing master … aping old worthless sovereigns and courtiers and all … for the sake of etiquette.
+Are we not a young Republic? … It is … to be hoped, that the next President will discontinue ridiculous levees, squaring the heal [sic] and toe and bowing like a country dancing master … aping old worthless sovereigns and courtiers and all … for the sake of etiquette.
 Mr. Jefferson … will doubtless trample under foot these baubles” (qtd in Davis, 510).

 Jefferson trampled.
 Eschewing his fine French wardrobe for unsophisticated green breeches and gray wool stockings, he walked in republican simplicity to his inauguration.
 After taking the oath of office and addressing Congress, he walked back to his boardinghouse where, at the common table, he refused to take a better seat nearer the fire as befit his social station.
 Martha Bayard Smith, who admired Jefferson, admitted that “this was carrying equality too far” (qtd in Davis, 511).
 Jefferson abandoned the weekly levees the Washingtons and the Adamses had hosted, earning the dismay of many Washington socialites.
 Dedicated to ridding the nation of any vestige of courtly ritual, in 1803 Jefferson introduced his “Canons of Etiquette” covering diplomatic events, causing consternation and confusion for several foreign dignitaries.